-In a nutshell, the fog, or smoke effect as it’s sometimes called, is created when heated water is poured over Dry Ice.
-Hotter water will make more fog.
-Smaller pieces of Dry Ice like the pellets, which have more surface area, produce a greater volume of fog and cool the water down much faster.
-In both cases the result is a more dramatic fog effect for a shorter length of time.
+The fog, or smoke effect, is created when heated water is poured over Dry Ice.
+Hotter water will make create a more dramatic fog effect.
+Smaller pieces of Dry Ice (like pellets) have more surface area, and will therfore produce a greater amount of fog.
+They also cool the water down much faster.
+The result is a more dramatic fog effect for a shorter length of time.
 Keep the water hot to produce fog for a longer time.
-Otherwise when the water gets too cold it must be replaced to continue the fog effects.

 The greatest amount of fog will be produced the first 5 to 10 minutes.
 There will be far less fog for the next 5 to 10 minutes as the water cools and the volume of Dry Ice diminishes.
 As the water temperature cools, the fog becomes wispier.
 When the water gets colder than 50°F or 10°C, the Dry Ice stops making fog, but continues to sublimate and bubble.